ttusia/SANS-Workshop-2024/README.md

 3. Evaluate the difference in the plan outputs.
 4. Write a policy in the policies folder that requires a data_classification and owner_email tag.

+Hint:

+>!
+Undefined or null references will cause the expression block to halt and ext immediately.
+If you have checks for null, break them up into multiple expressions, wrap in functions, or use a combination of ```is_object(resource)``` and  ```contains_element(object.keys(resource), "KEY")```

+_Bonus_ - Have you validated the tagging values?
+Making sure people are providing good data is important for resource tagging.
+Ensure that the values are constrained to:
+* data_classification is either public or private
+* owner_email is a valid email address.

+Hint:
+>!
+Rego supports regex expressions to do the email validation: https://docs.styra.com/opa/rego-by-example/builtins/regex

 _Bonus_ - Some AWS resources do not support tags, for example [Security Hub](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/securityhub_account).
 What will happen when your policy evaluates the terraform plan for Security Hub?
 You can uncomment out the terraform for Security Hub in terraform/securityhub and run an plan (or look in testfiles/aws/securityhub).
 Will your policy need to be updated to cover this case?

 ### Exercise 4 - Put in Exception Case Encryption of Databases